DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

     * - list[btype]
       - A list of any length containing only btype
     * - list[btype, btype, ..., btype]
-      - A list of btype of fixed length = N = numnber of btype
+      - A list of btype of fixed length = N = number of btype

 Where btype can be the same or different types.
 For example: